 - Archaeology, prehistory, Central America, Mesoamerica, Andes, Pre-Columbian art, indigenous, shamanism, religion, sociocultural evolution, ceramic analysis, gold, jade, critical thinking, pseudoarchaeology, counterculture

-As Chair of the Department of Anthropology, my principal goals and priorities are:
+As a professor in the Department of Anthropology, my principal goals and priorities are:

 • Ensuring that all students, faculty, and staff enjoy a learning and work environment that is free from harassment, intimidation, and hostility in which they can thrive as employees in the pursuit and support of scholarship and personal goals.

 • Fostering a creative environment that is fertile to the free exchange and expression of the widest possible range of ideas, in which rights to free speech and academic freedom are not only protected but whose regular exercise is actively encouraged.